ThomasJFinn/ThomasJFinn.github.io/_pages/about.md

 ---
 I'm a junior data scientist at [Featurespace](https://www.featurespace.com/) where I build machine learning models on large and dynamic datasets to prevent fraud in real-time.

-## Mathematical research
+## Research Career

-Before joining Featurespace I researched strongly correlated random systems.
+Before joining Featurespace I researched strongly correlated random systems in postdoctoral research positions at Durham University and the University of Bath.

-I completed my PhD at the [SAMBa](https://samba.ac.uk/) centre for doctoral training in statistical applied mathematics and held postdoctoral research positions at Durham University and the University of Bath.
+I completed my PhD at the [SAMBa](https://samba.ac.uk/) centre for doctoral training in statistical applied mathematics.

 ### Awards